 The aircraft is controlled by a digital fly-by-wire (FBW) system with triple redundancy and an analog backup.
 The analog backup system provides a simple, reliable capability, and is automatically activated if two of the three digital FBW systems go down.
 The pilot can also activate the analog system with the push of a button.
 The Gripen was designed from the outset to use the FBW system, which was evaluated on a modified Viggen.
 The FBW system compensates automatically for the degree of instability built into the Gripen to increase its maneuverability.
 The FBW system also allows the aircraft to adapt to combat damage, for example using differential control of the canards to fly the aircraft if the ailerons are disabled.

 The Gripen's Ferranti-Ericsson PS-05/A X-band pulse Doppler radar has three times the processing power of the Viggen's PS-46/A radar, but only 60% of its volume and weight.
-The PS-05/A has all-altitude look-down capability, resistance to jamming, and provides a number of operating modes, including:
+The PS-05/A has all-altitude look-down capability, resistance to jamming, and provides a number of operating modes.
+Air-to-air modes include: